Our products

 Classic toast: cream cheese and dill

-Ingredients: toasted rye bread, room temperature cream cheese, cold-smoked salmon, fresh dill, lemon juice, freshly ground black pepper.
+Ingredients: toasted rye bread, cream cheese at room temperature, cold-smoked salmon, fresh dill, lemon juice, freshly ground black pepper.

-Assembly: Spread a generous layer of cream cheese over the toasted rye bread.
-Arrange the salmon slices in soft folds, without flattening.
+Assembly: Spread a generous layer of cream cheese on the toasted rye bread.
+Place the salmon slices, forming gentle folds, without pressing down.
 Squeeze a few drops of lemon over the salmon, sprinkle fresh dill sprigs, and finish with a twist of black pepper.
-It's classic for a reason: the flavors are perfectly balanced, the creaminess of the cheese softens the saltiness of the smoked salmon, and the dill provides an aromatic freshness that ties it all together.
-The benchmark against which all others are measured.
+It's classic for a reason: the flavors are perfectly balanced, the creaminess of the cheese softens the smoked salmon's saltiness, and the dill adds an aromatic freshness that ties everything together.
+It's the standard against which all others are measured.
 Preparation: 3 minutes.

 Mediterranean toast: tomato and capers